 Step 2: Clean up and extend the cut

-We don’t want to take out too much of the sap wood because it will restrict the sap flow up the top part of the trunk.
-At the same time, extend the cut down to create more natural look.
+We don’t want to take out too much of the sapwood because it will restrict the sap flow up the top part of the trunk.
+At the same time, extend the cut down to create a more natural look.

 Step 3: Undercut the bark

-Use much a smaller tool to undercut some of the bark, so in the future, as this callus continues to from, it will roll into this hole and that will give the tree very natural look.
+Use much a smaller tool to undercut some of the bark, so in the future, as this callus continues to form, it will roll into this hole and that will give the tree a very natural look.

 Step 4: Creating the hollow

 The next step is to create a hollow.
 Our goal is to create some shadow and some interest.
 Because we have a lot of wood on the other side of the trunk, we can safely remove a good amount of wood from the cut.